ArturoDent/find-and-transform/README.md

 <br/>

-* `"restrictFind": "once"` => find the FIRST instance of the `find` query AFTER the cursor, replace it and then go to and select the `cursorMoveSelect` value if any.
+* `"restrictFind": "once"` => find the FIRST instance of the `find` query AFTER the cursor (so if your cursor is in the middle of a word, only part of that word is **after** the cursor), replace it and then go to and select the `cursorMoveSelect` value if any.
 Works the same for multiple cursors.

 * `"restrictFind": "line"` => find all instances of the `find` query on the entire line with the cursor, replace them and then go to and select All `cursorMoveSelect` values if any.
 Works on each line if multiple cursors.
 But it only considers the line where the cursor(s) is, so if there is a multi-line selection, only the line with the cursor is searched.